Are we alone? New estimate shows alien civilizations in the Milky Way are incredibly rare

 "The classic method for estimating the number of intelligent civilizations relies on making guesses of values relating to life," said Westby in a press release.
 "Our new study simplifies these assumptions using new data, giving us a solid estimate of the number of civilizations in our Galaxy."

-Westby and Conselice started with the Drake equation but approached the search for so-called "Communicating Extra-Terrestrial Intelligent" (CETI) civilizations in a slightly different way.
-They built a key assumption in to their estimate: life on another planet will arise in a similar way to how it did on Earth.
+Westby and Conselice started with the Drake equation but approached the search for so-called "Communicating Extra-Terrestrial Intelligent" civilizations in a slightly different way.
+They built a key assumption in to their estimate: Life on another planet will arise in a similar way to how it did on Earth.

-In effect, this means their revised equation takes into account the idea a planet must exist for around five billion years in the habitable zone around a star before it can develop intelligent life with the capability to communicate across the universe.
-The duo placed three different sets of limits on these "suitable planets" harboring life with weak, moderate and strong categories with different timeframes for life to arise.
+In effect, this means their revised equation takes into account the idea that a planet must exist for around 5 billion years in the habitable zone around a star before it can develop intelligent life with the capability to communicate across the universe.
+The duo placed three different sets of limits on these "suitable planets" harboring life with weak, moderate and strong categories with different time frames for life to arise.

 41 weird objects seen on Mars, explainedSee all photos

-The weakest limits allowed them to make estimates on a timeframe of greater than five billion years, while the strongest limit only assessed worlds between 4.5 and 5.5 billion years old.
+The weakest limits allowed them to make estimates on a time frame of greater than 5 billion years, while the strongest limit only assessed worlds between 4.5 and 5.5 billion years old.

-When plugging the strongest limits and numbers into their complex new equation, which they dubbed the CETI Equation, the data reveals there could be a minimum of 8 CETI civilizations within the Milky Way.
-Such an estimate is relatively close to the figure of 10 that famed astronomer Carl Sagan came up with when discussing the Drake Equation on 80s science show Cosmos.
+When plugging the strongest limits and numbers into their complex new equation, which they dubbed the CETI Equation, the data reveals there could be a minimum of eight CETI civilizations within the Milky Way.
+Such an estimate is relatively close to the figure of 10 that famed astronomer Carl Sagan came up with when discussing the Drake Equation on the '80s science show Cosmos.

-There is a catch: those worlds are at least 7,000 light-years away -- making it almost impossible for us to contact them.
-The team estimate we would need to be actively searching for signals from space for around 6,300 years before we might receive messages from another civilization.
+There is a catch: Those worlds are at least 7,000 light-years away -- making it almost impossible for us to contact them.
+The team estimated we would need to be actively searching for signals from space for around 6,300 years before we might receive messages from another civilization.

 "It is clear that the lifetime of a communicating civilization is the key aspect within this problem," the authors write.

+"This calculation highlights that the requisite conditions for life are commonplace throughout the Galaxy," says Daniel Price, an astronomer at Swinburne University in Australia who was not affiliated with the study.

-What the study stays about humans is kind of grim, though: in our cosmic game of hide-and-seek with other life we've only just shouted "ready or not, here I come!" and we've taken a few tentative steps in our search.
+What the study says about humans is kind of grim, though: In our cosmic game of hide-and-seek with other life, we've only just shouted "ready or not, here I come!" and we've taken a few tentative steps in our search.
 But if we're going to win the game, civilization will have to survive a long time to uncover the hiding spots of other life in the universe.
-And if we can't find intelligent life close by, that might not bode well for our survival in the long-term.
+And if we can't find intelligent life close by, that might not bode well for our survival in the long term.

 "If we find that intelligent life is common then this would reveal that our civilization could exist for much longer than a few hundred years," said Conselice.
 "Alternatively, if we find that there are no active civilizations in our Galaxy, it's a bad sign for our own long-term existence."